aergoio/aergo-identity/doc/did-method-spec.md

 #### Delegate Keys

-Delegate keys are Ethereum addresses that can either be general signing keys or optionally also perform authentication.
+Delegate keys are AERGO addresses that can either be general signing keys or optionally also perform authentication.

-They are also verifiable from Solidity.

-A `DIDDelegateChanged` event is published that is used to build a DID document.

-  event DIDDelegateChanged(
-    address indexed identity,
-    bytes32 delegateType,
-    address delegate,
-    uint validTo,
-    uint previousChange
-    );

 The only 2 `delegateTypes` that are currently published in the DID document are:

 -   `veriKey` which adds a `Secp256k1VerificationKey2018` to the `publicKey` section of the DID document.
 -   `sigAuth` which adds a `Secp256k1SignatureAuthentication2018` to the `publicKey` section of document.
 An entry is also added to the `authentication` section of the DID document.

-Note, the `delegateType` is a `bytes32` type for Ethereum gas efficiency reasons and not a `string`.
-This restricts us to 32 bytes, which is why we use the short hand versions above.

 Only events with a `validTo` in seconds greater or equal to the current time should be included in the DID document.